Umar-Eh/Python-to-AWS-CloudWatch/README.md

    intervals.
 2. In your AWS console, type "cloudwatch" in Find Services and click on the resulting cloudwatch link.
 3. Click on "metrics" in the left side-bar and then on "all metrics" at the bottom of the graph.
-4. Pick the "Position Data from RPI" and pick the "distance" metric.
+4. Pick the "Position Data from RPI" and pick the "RPI Metric" metric.
 Click the checkbox.
 5. Wait for a few minutes for data points to show up.
 The first time cloudwatch takes a while.
 6. The code can be modified to send any metrics.
 In the "dashboard" link in the left sidebar, a dashboard can be created in cloudwatch which can be configured to show certain metrics over time.